-Dr. Wayne A. Hayenga is Professor and Extension Specialist at Texas A&M University.
+Dr. Wayne A. Hayenga is a Professor and Extension Specialist at Texas A&M University.
 Dr. Hayenga's program emphasis is in teaching and coordinating educational programs in estate and income tax management.
 In the past several years he has discussed estate planning and other legal topics with many professional organizations and business owner groups.
-He has also been involved in agricultural finance and other agribusiness educational programs.
-He was awarded the Faculty Distinguished Achievement Award from the Former Students Association of Texas A&M University.

-Educational programs of the Texas Cooperative Extension are open to all people without regard to race, color, sex, disability, religion, age or national origin.
+Educational programs of the Texas AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age or national origin.